r-lib/Rapp/README.md

 package.

 -   Add {Rapp} as a dependency in your DESCRIPTION.

 -   Place your app in the `exec` folder in your package (for example `exec/myapp`).
 Apps are automatically installed as executables.

--   Encourage users to run `Rapp::install_pkg_cli_apps(c("your.package.name"))` after installing your package so the launchers land in a directory on their `PATH`.
-This keeps existing launchers up to date and deletes ones that have been removed from your package.
+-   Encourage users to run `Rapp::install_pkg_cli_apps(c("your.package.name"))` or your own exported wrapper `your.package.name::install_cli()` after installing your package so the launchers land in a directory on their `PATH`.
+    This keeps existing launchers up to date and also deletes old launchers for apps that have been removed from your package.

--   If [`rig`](https://github.com/r-lib/rig) is already on the `PATH`, you can also use `rig` to run a script in a packages `exec` directory:
+-   If [`rig`](https://github.com/r-lib/rig) is already on the `PATH`, you can also use `rig` to run a script in a packages `exec`
+    directory:

     ``` bash
     rig run <pkg>::<script>